ganesshkumar/obsidian-plugins-stats-ui/posts/2025-01-19-weekly-plugin-updates.md

 > There are 19 new plugins and 82 plugin updates in the last one week's time.

-🚀 Timeline view
+🚀 **Timeline view**

 This week, I am thrilled to unveil a brand-new way to explore Obsidian plugins: the Timeline!
 Now, you can visually track changes over time, seeing the exact dates when plugins were added, updated, or removed.

+You can check out the [Timeline View](/timeline) here.

 ## ⭐ New Plugins: We have 19 new plugins.